 "Financial stress"

 But airlines don't have a choice.
 It's getting harder and harder to cut operational costs.
-Like many other businesses that have borrowed just-in-time concepts from lean manufacturing, airline are running tighter than ever before while also being heavily outsourced.
+Like many other businesses that have borrowed just-in-time concepts from lean manufacturing, airlines are running tighter than ever before while also being heavily outsourced.
 They must try and get the most out of routes, schedules, landing rights, time slots, gate fees, fleet, fuel and crew.
 And understandably so.
 According to IATA, the airline industry expects net profits of 3.1% in 2024, compared to 3.0% in 2023.
 If that seems like a lot, for the 12 months ending June 30, 2024, the net profit of Booking.com was about 22%.
 Some airlines make more from their frequent flier programs than from flying planes.
 Large scale operations that perform well (whether of airlines or hospitals), have the capacity to absorb errors, exceptions, and variations, because they maintain "idle assets".
 But such capacity is too costly to maintain without healthy profits.
 Financial stress can thus lead to faultier operations.

 "Faultier operations"